cyberpay/galilel/README.md

 there is no single point of failure.

-While Zerocoin solves the traceable reward generation problem, Galilel will implement hybrid offline Proof-of-Stake (ghPoS) for public and private coins which is always on with 10% (public) and 20% (private) of the block reward paid out if offline wallet finds a block.
+While Zerocoin solves the traceable reward generation problem, Galilel will implement hybrid mobile Proof-of-Stake (ghPoS) for public and private coins.
 The Term Deposit (gTD) function allow to lock coins for a certain period and generate predictable rewards.
 Masternode owners get the possibility to vote for reward reduction or complete burning for a specific period to reduce coin generation.
 The Galilel Money Supply Control (gMSC), effectively Proof-of-Burn v2 burns only rewards, never term deposits and development budget.
 The period for coin burning will be 1 month with a range between 0% - 100%.
 Every month is applicable for voting.
 Galilel Instant On Masternode (gIOMN) implements a shared blockchain to run one-to-many wallet daemons in a client server model.
 It is comparable to "Instant On" model available in Electrum client.

 Galilel v3.1.0 is the worlds first crypto currency which has proportional Zerocoin Proof-of-Stake (zPoS) rewards depending on the block reward!